About the Rise of Al’daer

 When at last the final enemy had fallen Intheer kicked her Manantál and it slumped to the ground obediently.
 She sheathed her sword and dismounted.

 The Crypt was no ordinary tomb for the dead.
 This had been present when the city was part of the Talghaern empire, but that was generations ago and whether her prize was still to be found would now be revealed.
-With nervousness building she passed through the outer halls, lined from floor to high domed ceiling with rank upon rank of [slots for dead people].
-Though holding long dead Talghaern they were of no interest, there would be time for reverence later.
-Her anticipation rose as she passed through a stone archway and stood before the door to the chamber of Vesinkar, the first of the Talghaern Lords.
+With nervousness building she passed through the outer halls, lined from floor to high domed ceiling with rank upon rank of loculi, some still sealed, others with bones and treasures spilling out.
+Though holding long dead Talghaern nobles they were of no interest, there would be time for reverence later.
+Her anticipation rose as she passed through a stone archway and a few steps later stood before the door to the chamber of Vesinkar, the first of the Talghaern Lords.

-The door was elaborately patterned.
+The door was elaborately patterned, built from steel-like Oceanwood and undiminished by the passing of generations.
 A swirling design, like that of the spiral arms of a mighty whirlwind, presented itself at head height.
 As she looked at it the pattern appeared to move.
 “This is it!” she announced to herself, “the Vesinkar spiral.”
 Loosening the neck guard of her armour she retrieved a tube of Calnesio metal.
 In the centre of the spiral, the eye of the storm, a small ring had been carved.
 She placed the tip of the metallic tube over the ring and pushed hard.
 It sank deep and with a click the door unlocked.

 With all her strength she pushed the door aside and entered the inner chamber.
 He heart almost leapt from her chest as she saw her prize in the dim light.
 Stood in the centre of the musty chamber was the upright stone statue of Vesinkar.
 One fist clenched and raised in a triumphant salute, the other wrapped around the handle of an immense weapon that she knew as the Star of Bal’Shir.
 The legend was true!